pulumi/foundational-training/module-09-policy-as-code/slides/slides.md

 * `name`, `description`: (self-explanatory)
 * `enforcementLevel`: Default enforcement level
 * `remediateResource`: Function to fix a potential validation issue.
-Executes only if `enforcementLevel` set to `remediate`.
+Executes only if `enforcementLevel` is set to `remediate`.
 Executes _before_ `validateResource`.
-* `validateResource`: Function to determine whether the resource is in compliance.
+* `validateResource`: Function to determine whether the resource complies.
-  * Multiple functions can be defined in order to group similar resources, e.g. ALB and ELB log configuration.
+  * Multiple functions can be defined to group similar resources, e.g., ALB and ELB log configuration.

 ---